 Description: To protect sensitive habitats in the watershed, proactive management of invasive species is a key tool.
-The Estuary Program works with partners and landowners to map and treat invasives such as giant reed (Arundo donax) ice plant (Carpobrotus), European sea lavender (Limonium duriuscilum), salt cedar (Tamarisk ramosissima), cobweb bush (Plechostachys serpyliflora), and purple pampas grass (Cortaderia jubata).
+The Estuary Program works with partners and landowners to map and treat invasives such as giant reed (Arundo donax), ice plant (Carpobrotus), European sea lavender (Limonium duriuscilum), salt cedar (Tamarisk ramosissima), cobweb bush (Plechostachys serpyliflora), and purple pampas grass (Cortaderia jubata).
 Efforts also include support of weed management on the restored floodplain area of the Chorro Creek Ecological Reserve (CCER).

-Progress Towards Milestones: A contractor surveyed and mapped Arundo donax and up to 19 other priority invasive species within the Chorro Creek watershed in spring 2024.
-Drone surveys are scheduled for winter 2024 to identify priority management areas.
-The next stage involves initial permitting.
+Progress Towards Milestones: A contractor surveyed and mapped Arundo donax and up to 19 other priority invasive species within the Chorro Creek watershed in spring 2024 and January 2025.
+Surveys were completed by foot and using drone surveys.
+Priority management areas were identified and staff are taking steps (e.g., permitting) to treat invasives.
 Army National Guard Base Camp San Luis Obispo (SLO) continued to implement their invasive species management plan focusing on cape ivy, tree of heaven, periwinkle, Arundo, and thistle in spring 2024 with partner funding.
 They treated a total of 38.6 acres of invasive species in spring 2023.
-Staff received a permit wavier from the California Coastal Commission to manage ice plant on the sandspit in for five years starting in October 2023.
+Staff received a permit wavier from the California Coastal Commission to manage iceplant on the sandspit for five years starting in October 2023.
 Estuary Staff received additional funds for this project through USFWS Coastal Program.
-Following iceplant treatment in fall , California Conservation Corps (CCC) corpsmembers completed additional hand pulling of iceplant near sensitive plant species and near the waters edge in August 2024.
-Additional iceplant was pulled during a teacher training workshop focused on hands-on environmental stewardship.
+Iceplant treatment occurred in fall 2023 and January 2025.
+Additional hand pulling of iceplant near sensitive plant species and near the water's edge occurred in August and December 2024.
 In May 2024, the CCC corpsmembers managed weeds at CCER.
 Staff completed bi-monthly European sea lavender monitoring at target areas and a bay-wide monitoring effort in summer 2024.